 In other words, there’s not just a left-right axis reflecting your personal values, but also an up-down one reflecting how willing you are to use force to get others to follow your values.

 A Breakthrough Concept

 The World’s Smallest Political Quiz model is a breakthrough concept that instantly gives far more insight into politics.
 The Quiz chart more accurately places totalitarian or interventionist philosophies — fascism, communism, and so on — close to each other, instead of at opposite ends of a single line, as the outdated and inaccurate Left vs. Right model does.

-The Quiz map is far more inclusive, with room for libertarians and others; indeed, virtually every political philosophy can be put onto that chart.
+The Quiz map is far more inclusive, with room for virtually every political philosophy.